-After surgery, a seran wrap looking bandage is placed on the breasts in order so you can get in the shower the same day or the next morning.
+After surgery, a saran wrap-like bandage is placed on the breasts so you can get in the shower the same day or the next morning.
 No bra is recommended during the first few days following surgery.
 You can be up and walking around immediately after surgery.

 The breasts will be uncomfortable but are not usually very painful.
 This will pass in a few days.
 One can be outside and in public the very next morning.
 Any numbness in the breasts and nipples should lessen as swelling subsides.
 Sutures are usually removed on the 5th or 6th day following the surgery.

 If you agreed on realistic goals with Dr. Aston, you should be very satisfied with the look of your lifted breasts.
 You will be able to see the results of your mastopexy immediately after surgery, and you may become even more satisfied as swelling goes down and incision lines fade.